Disenfranchised Grief: Recognizing Unrecognized Grief

 Validate your loss and grief

-Tell yourself honestly that you are experiencing a loss right now, and something or someone was important for you.
+Tell yourself honestly that you are experiencing a loss right now, and something or someone was important to you.

 Treat your experiences and feelings gently.
 Find a place and time to express and go through them.
 They may be contradictory and unexplainable to you, but they are real.

 Grief is multifaceted and intense.
 You may feel:

 - Apathy, etc.